 Many people find their sleep improves when their blood glucose starts to stabilise.

-Many people who have excess stored fat and have metabolic syndrome have some level of thyroid dysfunction.
+Many people who have excess stored fat and metabolic syndrome have some level of thyroid dysfunction.
 However, similar to insulin, this is often a result of obesity rather than the cause.

 If you are taking medication for your thyroid, you should continue to have your thyroid-stimulating hormone (TSH) monitored by your health care team and adjust your medications as required.

-You want to feel a little hungry, not STARVING, before you eat.
-Otherwise, you will be more likely to overeat at your next meal, and you will need to delay the next meal even further to bring your blood glucose back below Your Personalised Trigger.
+You want to feel a little hungry – not STARVING! – before you eat.
+Otherwise, you will be more likely to overeat at your next meal, and you will have to delay your next meal even further until your blood glucose falls below your trigger.

 Data-Driven Fasting is a tool to ensure you are achieving an energy deficit over the long term.
 Not surprisingly, it will become more challenging if you force a more significant energy deficit as your lizard brain fights back to ensure you survive.

-- Data-Driven Fasting
+- Data-Driven Fasting Challenge

 - QuickStart Guide